PSYCHOLOGY · ATTACHMENT STYLES

 Can attachment styles change?

 Research on attachment stability is mixed.
 Earlier work suggested attachment patterns were relatively stable across adult life.
 More recent longitudinal research has found meaningful change over time, particularly following significant relationships.
-A securely attached partner can have a corrective effect on an insecure person's attachment, a process sometimes called earned security.
+A securely attached partner can have a corrective effect on an insecure person's attachment, a process sometimes called earned security that is reflected in the patterns measured by the relationship health quiz.
 Therapeutic work, particularly attachment-focused therapy, has shown measurable shifts toward more secure functioning in clinical samples.

 Attachment is better conceptualised as a set of working models, or mental templates about relationships and self-worth, rather than as a fixed personality type.
 These models can update with new relational experiences, though the degree of change depends heavily on the intensity and quality of the corrective relationship experience.
+Therapeutic approaches range from cognitive methods such as schema therapy and CBT, which work with thought patterns and beliefs about relationships, to somatic modalities such as DARe (Dynamic Attachment Re-patterning experience) and Somatic Experiencing, which address attachment patterns through body-based awareness of nervous system responses.
 Our narcissism test explores another personality dimension that research suggests can shift over adult life.

 Frequently asked questions